Title IX at Virginia Tech

-When Virginia Tech offcials are made aware of any potential act of sexual violence that violates Title IX, an investigation into the incident is required.
+When an individual files a formal Title IX complaint with the Title IX Coordinator, an investigation into the incident is required.
 Upon receiving the complaint, a trained Title IX investigator will contact the parties to notfy them of the investigaiton and to begin gathering information about the incident.
 The Title IX investigator will meet with complainants, respondents, and witnesses throughout the investigation process.
-The investigation process may involve interim measures, which include but are not limited to: No Contact Orders, changes made to schedules, and on-campus housing relocation.
+The investigation process may involve supportive measures, which include but are not limited to: No Contact Orders, changes made to schedules, and on-campus housing relocation.
 If you have any concerns that arise during the investigation, you may voice them to the investigator or the Title IX Coordinator.

 After the investigator has gathered all relevant information, both parties may review the information collected prior to a final investigation report being written.
-Once a final report is issued, it will be submitted to Virginia Tech’s Title IX Coordinator.
+Once a final report is issued, it will be submitted to Virginia Tech's Title IX Coordinator.
 Based on the information collected in the report, the Title IX Coordinator will determine the appropriate response from Virginia Tech.
 You can expect either of the following at the conclusion of the Title IX investigation:

 - The case has been closed and not referred to Student Conduct.

 - Or, the case has been referred to Student Conduct for adjudication.
 You will have the option to not participate in their adjudication of the matter.
 It is important to note that your decision to not participate may impact the university's ability reach a decision.

-If you are involved in a Title IX investigation, whether as a complainant, a respondent, or a witness, a Title IX investigator will request a face-to-face meeting.
+If you are involved in a Title IX investigation, whether as a complainant, a respondent, or a witness, a Title IX investigator will request a meeting.
 At this initial meeting, the investigator will explain detailed information regarding your rights and options in the investigation process.
 Participation in this meeting, or any step in the process, is optional.

 Some additional rights and options in the Title IX investigation include, but are not limited to the following: